 - a.
 The district and its schools have a process in place to collect, revise, and update the appropriate data for the School Environmental Safety Incident Report (SESIR) system. : Yes - b.
 The district and its schools have a process in place to collect and disaggregate discipline data.: Yes - c.
-The district has established and implemented strategies to ensure the reliability of SESIR, discipline, and other safety and security program data.: Yes - d.
+The district has established and implemented strategies to ensure the reliability of SESIR, discipline, and other safety and security program data.: Yes

+- d.
 The district and its schools have a process in place to collect reliable data on restraint and seclusion.: Yes - e.
-The district uses discipline data to modify policies and practices.: Yes infractions and the discipline assigned to them including the SESIR incidents.
+The district uses discipline data to modify policies and practices.: Yes

+Strategies and Actions to be Taken: The district runs a data system called SMART which tracks all disciplinary infractions and the discipline assigned to them including the SESIR incidents.
 From this discipline data, all necessary reports are compiled and submitted to DOE. b.
 The staff handling discipline at every school site receives yearly training on SESIR updates along with any changes that affect the Code of Student Conduct. c.
 The SMART data goes through on-going review at the school sites and is reviewed at the district level as well.
 The district also requires schools to complete safety reports documenting the participation and completion of site based safety and discipline training that are conducted.
+Safety Director keeps copies of all threat assessments conducted.